 - Wait Factor: Low

-- It can get hot in Goofy's non-air-conditioned house in the middle of the day.
+- It can get hot inside Goofy's non-air-conditioned house in the middle of a summer day.
 Go early or late to escape the heat.

 - Some resources list age or height restrictions for Goofy's Playhouse.
-This incorrect information may go back to the attraction's earlier days when access was limited to kids of a certain size and age, but now Disney says there are no restrictions.
+This incorrect information may go back to the attraction's earlier days when access was limited to kids of a specific size and age, but now Disney says everyone is welcome.

 - The piano plays, but it makes Goofy noises instead of notes.

 - Don't miss the garden outside.
 It's as goofy as the furniture.

 - Look for Goofy's trademark green hat on the roof.

 - And stop by the mailbox (which has been hit by a green car) to take an adorable photo.

 - Goofy's big chair inside is also a good place to take a cute photo.

 - The second story of the house is off-limits, but if you peek up the stairs, yu can see where Goofy keeps his Christmas decorations.
 And a rowboat.
 And a kite.

 - All of Toontown closes early on days when there will be fireworks.
 Check the schedule and get there in time to enjoy it all.